legendschwab/cmor438individual/Supervised Machine Learning/4. Neural Networks/README.md

 $a^{l} = \sigma\left(W^{l} a^{l-1} + b^{l}\right) \text{for } l = 1, 2, \dots, L$
 where $\sigma$ gives the activation function.

 We use a training process called **back propagation** to solve for the optimal weights and biases at each layer.
-It is essentially a multi-layer algorithm similar to the iterative process for perceptron.
+It is essentially a multi-layer algorithm similar to the iterative process for the perceptron model.
 The general intuition is to calculate the error at each layer and propagate it backwards to update the weights/bias at each layer.
 The updating scheme is based on the **gradient descent** algorithm, where we calculate the gradient of the cost function at each layer to find the direction of steepest descent.
 This allows us to minimize error at each layer.

+Neural Networks is a very powerful machine learning algorithm as it can model more complex situations.
+However, it can be prone to overfitting and computationally taxing to implement.
+In the following notebook, we will apply Neural Networks to classify board games (once again) as games that take a long time and those that do not take a long time.